lemonboston/android-data-access-arch/README.md

 A Service also has more guarantees from the system that while it is running it won't be killed, which can be useful for some use-cases.

-##### Is this the best approach? #####
-No, I think the [Design for Offline](https://plus.google.com/+AndroidDevelopers/posts/3C4GPowmWLb) approach presented by Googlers is a more advanced solution.
-But this is probably second best and might be considered depending on the requirements.
- The [github page](https://github.com/yigit/android-priority-jobqueue) of the Job Queue library used in that app also has some good comments on the whole problem domain. ( _Service with a ThreadPool_ corresponds to this architecture.)

 - - - - -

 ## List of use-cases implemented  ##